jabostian/Adventures/TensorFlow/gpu_build_install.md

 - Platform: _**linux_x86_64**_, 64-bit Linux
 - Python: _**cp36-cp36m**_, python (CPython) version 3.6

-One gotcha is that even though the anaconda version installed is for Python 3.6, conda will install the latest 3.* version available.
+One gotcha is that even though the Anaconda version installed is for Python 3.6, conda will install the latest 3.* version available.
 If you don't specify the Python version when creating your conda environment, it may install 3.7 or later, and the pip install for the wheel that gets built will say the wheel version is